JudeMurphy/SparkWebView/README.md

 ### Having Issues? ###

-<br />Be sure to set NSArbitraryLoads to YES in your project!
+Be sure to set NSArbitraryLoads to YES in your project!